On community structure validation in real networks: Community structure validation

 In order to assess whether $\mathcal{P}_V$ induces a community structure in $\mathcal{G}$, we compare the observed number of links within and between each set with the number of links that we would expect to observe by chance if the groups were irrelevant.
-We do this by recurring to a one-tailed implementation of NEAT, the Network Enrichment Analysis Test proposed by \cite{signorelli2016}.
-For undirected networks, the test compares the observed number of edges $n_{AB}$ between the set of nodes $A$ and $B$ with an hypergeometric null model which assumes that
+We do this by implementing a one-tailed adaptation of NEAT, the Network Enrichment Analysis Test proposed by \citet{signorelli2016}.
+For undirected networks, NET compares the observed number of edges $n_{AB}$ between the set of nodes $A$ and $B$ with an hypergeometric null model which assumes that

 where $d_A$, $d_B$ and $d_V$ denote the total degrees of sets $A$, $B$ and $V$.
 For directed networks, NEAT compares the observed number of arrows $n_{AB}$ from the set of nodes $A$ to the set of nodes $B$ with